 Child custody proceedings arise in cases involving divorce, separation, child neglect or abuse, guardianship or paternity determinations, as well as in cases involving the termination of parental rights and protection from domestic violence.
 These proceedings either initiate with documents filed by your own attorney, by your spouse, or by other interested parties, including Child Protective Services.

-What Happens In Maryland Child Custody Hearings?
+What Happens In Baltimore Child Custody Hearings?

 Under Section 9.5-101 through 111 of the Maryland Code, custody cases begin with the first filing in the case, requesting child custody or a modification of an existing custody order.
 The initial paperwork is filed and proceedings are held in the state in which the child currently resides, and any order remains valid even in the event the child and their parent or parents move to another area.